kostandinazhupaj/SE_Project_Phase1/README.md

 ## b.
 Database Model:

 Tables:
 a. tblusers:
-id (Primary Key, INT): Unique identifier for each user. name (VARCHAR): User's name. email (VARCHAR): User's email address. mobile_number (VARCHAR): User's mobile number. password (VARCHAR): User's password (Note: It's advisable to hash passwords for security). reg_date (DATETIME): Date and time when the user registered, with a default value of the current timestamp.
+id (Primary Key, INT): Unique identifier for each user. name (VARCHAR): User's name. email (VARCHAR): User's email address. mobile_number (VARCHAR): User's mobile number. password (VARCHAR): User's password. reg_date (DATETIME): Date and time when the user registered, with a default value of the current timestamp.

 b. tblexpenses:
-id (Primary Key, INT): Unique identifier for each expense entry. user_id (Foreign Key, INT): References the id column in the tblusers table, representing the user who made the expense. expense_date (DATE): Date of the expense. expense_item (VARCHAR): Description of the expense item. cost (VARCHAR): Cost of the expense.
+id (Primary Key, INT): Unique identifier for each expense entry. user_id (Foreign Key, INT): References the id column in the tblusers table. expense_date (DATE): Date of the expense. expense_item (VARCHAR): Description of the expense item. cost (VARCHAR): Cost of the expense.